Washington State Department of Fish and Wildlife

 Please report harvest to (509) 925–9323

-- Please call in to 925-9323 to report where and when (time and date) your animal was harvested and how many animals were in the group.
+- Please call in to (509) 925-9323 to report the location, time, and date your animal was harvested and how many animals were in the group.

-- If you see fences torn down by elk getting pushed around them, please offer to make repairs.
+- If you see stock fences damaged by elk, please offer to make repairs.
 This may help keep you in good standing with private property owners.

 - Wenas – No reported activity.